Kotlin/dataframe/docs/StardustDocs/topics/write.md

 <!---END-->
 (creating byte array).
 Nested frames and columns with mixed or unsupported types will be saved as String.

-Second is a bit more tricky.
-You have to create specify schema itself and casting behavior mode as `ArrowWriter` parameters.
+The second approach is a bit more tricky.
+You have to specify schema itself and casting behavior mode as `ArrowWriter` parameters.
 Behavior `Mode` has four independent switchers: `restrictWidening`, `restrictNarrowing`, `strictType`, `strictNullable`.
 You can use `Mode.STRICT` (this is default), `Mode.LOYAL` or any combination you want.
 The `ArrowWriter` object should be closed after using because Arrow uses random access buffers not managed by Java GC.